Although a relatively new township, according to Maryborough Historical

 The population grew and has been increasing at about 20 newcomers

 per year.
-The permanent population now stands at 481 with a median age
+The town now has 471 private dwellings, a permanent population of 576 with a median age

 of 66.
 (Census 2021)